Ronald Reagan Washington National Airport: Construction of current terminal buildings

 With the addition of more flights and limited space in the aging main terminal, the airport began an extensive renovation and expansion in the 1990s.
 Hangar 11 on the northern end of the airport was converted into The USAir Interim Terminal, designed by Joseph C. Giuliani, FAIA.
 Soon after an addition for Delta Air Lines was added in 1989 and was later converted to Authority offices.
 These projects allowed for the relocation of several gates in the main terminal until the new $450 million terminal complex became operational.
 On July 27, 1997, the new terminal complex, Terminal 2, and two parking garages, opened.
 Argentine architect César Pelli designed the new terminals of the airport.
 The Interim Terminal closed immediately after its opening and was converted back into a hangar.
 One pier of the main terminal (now widely known as Terminal A), which mainly housed American Airlines and Pan Am, was demolished; the other pier, originally designed by Giuliani Associates Architects for Northwest and TWA remains operational today as gates A1–A9.

+MWAA began construction of a new concourse north of Terminal 2 in February 2018 to accommodate 14 new regional jet gates with jetways, bringing the total number of gates at DCA to 60.
+This replaced "Gate 35X," a bus gate formerly used to bring passengers to and from American Eagle flights that used parking spots on the ramp.
+Officially called Project Journey, construction was completed on April 20, 2021.
+In addition, the individual security checkpoints for the four concourses in Terminal 2 were replaced with higher-capacity security checkpoints in two new buildings to the west of National Hall, located next to the two Metro station pedestrian bridges, and in between the two existing arrivals and departures roadways, placing all of National Hall within the secured area of the airport and allowing passengers to walk between concourses without re-clearing security.
+The new checkpoints were opened on November 9, 2021.

+A land bridge is planned that would connect the airport with National Landing directly to Amazon HQ2.